compas-dev/compas_slicer/docs/tutorials/02_grasshopper_visualization.rst

 Components
 ============
 The components that exist correspond to the main classes of data types from compas_slicer that someone might want to visualize.
-The following components are currently available.
+The components that are currently available include the following:

 * csLoadSlicer